 Example:

-Every Friday, the team leader consolidates assessment results into a report that highlights top performers, underperformers, and any unexpected outcomes.
+Every Friday, the team leader consolidates assessment results into a report highlighting top performers, underperformers, and unexpected outcomes.
 This report is then used in weekly review meetings to discuss potential training needs.

 Skills Gap Analysis:

 At the end of each month, a comprehensive skills gap analysis is conducted to align team capabilities with upcoming project requirements.